lukihd/Cactus/README.md

 ### Authentication

 So first of all, you'll can create an account !
-That's awesome nobody's never thinking of that above.
+That's awesome nobody's never thinking about that before.
 But we haven't stop there.
 We also made fully login page !

 And that's all for authentification, I know you're impressed.

 ### Tasks

-So now, we get to the heart of the matter. **Tasks**.
+So now, we get in the heart of the matter. **Tasks**.
 So what can we exactly can do with this app ?
 Well, I'll answer to you.

-EVERY task you wanted to create.
+EVERY task you wanted to create can be in it.
 Currently we have five task waiting for implementation.
-And we need your help for any task you wanted us to add.
+And we need your help ti add any task you wanted us to create.

 Here the exaustive list of all the task planned or implemented :